nrfconnect/sdk-nrf/doc/nrf/libraries/modem/nrf_modem_lib.rst

 OS abstraction layer
 ********************

-For functioning, the Modem library requires the implementation of an OS abstraction layer, which is an interface over the operating system functionalities such as interrupt setup, threads, and heap.
+The Modem library requires the implementation of an OS abstraction layer, which is an interface over the operating system functionalities such as interrupt setup, threads, and heap.
 The integration layer provides an implementation of the OS abstraction layer using |NCS| components.
 The OS abstraction layer is implemented in the :file:`nrfxlib/nrf_modem/include/nrf_modem_os.c`.